List of Castlevania characters: Rohan Krause

-Rohan Krause is the leader of The Order who attempts to resurrect Dracula in the late 17th Century.
+Rohan Krause is the leader of The Order who attempts to resurrect Dracula in the late 17th century.
 He claims to have killed Desmond Belmont's father even though he had the Vampire Killer Whip.
 He is a master of alchemy and was in possession of the Magic Gauntlet which Rinaldo had given Leon Belmont centuries ago.
 He plotted to resurrect Dracula using a blood sacrifice and planned to serve at his side.
 However, the Belmont's and their allies were able to track down the order long before they were ready to revive the Dark Lord properly.
 He is defeated at the hand of Desmond, who indicated that he was only seeking the prevention of Dracula's revival, not revenge for what he had done to his father.
-Though his dreams of being one of Dracula's right hand men during his reign was shattered, his own blood was sufficient to raise his lord and Desmond had to battle an early risen Dracula shortly afterwards.
+Though his dreams of being one of Dracula's right-hand men during his reign was shattered, his own blood was sufficient to raise his lord and Desmond had to battle an early risen Dracula shortly afterwards.

-Lords of Shadow
+Lords of Shadow and Lords of Shadow 2

 Lords of Shadow is being described as a reboot of the franchise; it is not part of the main series' timeline.